edenjenzohar/Visual-memory-task/README.md

 # Pilot 1 - Visual memory test
+This repo is devided into three main stages:
+1) Evaluation:
+* Creating a sub-dataset of images from a large dataset of images.
+* Creating the experiment setup csv files for subjects for both RDM setup and basic setup.
+2) Task:
+* The pavlovia js and bulider code for the online task
-1) all images : the final images for the pilot - 60 target + 180 (3*60) distractor images
+* The chosen images for the pilot
-2) csv files : the csv for the test and encoding for all 30 subjects
-3) demo : the right/left arrow images , demo csv files , demo flower images
-4) docs : the experiment instructions (docx + pptx) and Pvlovia manual
-5) index.html + .psyexp file + .js file : the experiment pavlovia files
+* The csv files of the experiment setup
+* The demo stimuli and csv files
+3) analysis:
+* Basic analysis of the pilot results